intergral/nerdvision-commandbox/README.md

 ## Usage

-After having set at least an apikey the nerd.vision agent will be download and added to your server when you start the server with
+After having set at least an apikey the nerd.vision agent will be downloaded and added to your server when you start the server with

 ````
 [box] server start